Brands Names: Voltaren, Aclonac

 - Renal and biliary colic,

-- Pain caused by injury, post-surgery pain, diseases,
+- Pain caused by injury, post-surgery pain, disease,

 - Dislocations, bruises and sprains.

-Voltaren Gel is available on the pharmaceutical market in different concentrations of 1% or 2%.
-The tube size varies from 20 g, 50 g to 100 g.
+Voltaren Gel is available on the pharmaceutical market in different concentrations of One or two percent.
+It is available in 20 g, 50 g, and 100 g tubes.

-Voltaren Gel has some contraindications and limitations.
-It is not recommended for patients with severe kidney or liver dysfunctions, with chronic heart failure, gastritis or ulcerative gastrointestinal lesions.
-It can be prescribed to pregnant women under the supervision of doctor during the first or second trimesters.
-It is not recommended for breastfeeding women since the clinical research did not cover such cases.
+Voltaren Gel has certain contraindications and limitations.
+It is not recommended for patients with severe kidney or liver dysfunctions, with chronic heart failure, gastritis, or ulcerative gastrointestinal lesions.
+It can be prescribed for pregnant women under the supervision of a doctor during the first or second trimesters.
+It is not recommended for breastfeeding women since the clinical research has not investigated such cases.

-When using Voltaren some possible side affect including adverse reactions in the place of application of the drug including mild erythema, dermatitis, itching, swelling and scaling.
-In some cases, clinical studies registered dermatitis.
-Some patients reported generalized skin rash and angioedema.
+When using Voltaren Gel, some possible side effects include adverse topical reactions, including mild erythema, dermatitis, itching, swelling, and scaling.
+In some cases, clinical studies have noted dermatitis, while some patients have reported generalized skin rashes and angioedema.

-To avoid an overdose, properly use the medicine.
-Remember, it is a topical medicine for external use only.
-In case of accidental ingestion, the side affects and allergic reactions are possible.
-It is necessary to pump the stomach immediately by inducing vomiting and taking activated charcoal pills.
+To avoid an overdose, the medication should be used correctly.
+As it is a topical medicine for external use only, in the event of accidental ingestion, side effects and allergic reactions are possible.
+It is necessary to empty the stomach immediately by inducing vomiting and taking activated charcoal pills.

-It should be applied to damaged skin or wounds.
-It should be rubbed gently with massage movements.
-Keep it away from mouth, eyes or damaged skin.
-Do not use bandages over the the gel.
-After using gel, you must thoroughly wash your hands.
+It should not be applied to damaged skin or wounds.
+It should be massaged gently into the skin, avoiding the mouth, eyes, or damaged skin.
+Do not use bandages to cover the gel.
+Hands must be washed thoroughly after using the gel.